What Does an Art Museum Attendant Do?

 Learn About the Salary, Required Skills, & More

-An art museum attendant works full or part time in an art museum greeting and welcoming visitors, and providing information, directions, and assistance for the exhibitions.
+An art museum attendant works in an art museum facilitating interactions between visitors and exhibits.
+Attendants welcome visitors and provide them with information, directions, and other assistance.

 Art Museum Attendant Duties & Responsibilities

-One of the most important functions a museum attendant does is to protect the museum’s collection.
-A museum attendant will be stationed in a specific area or exhibition gallery of the museum and continually observes visitors to make sure they do not touch or damage the artwork.
+One of the most important responsibilities of a museum attendant is to protect the museum’s collection.
+A museum attendant is stationed in a specific area or exhibition gallery of the museum and continually observes visitors to make sure they do not touch or damage the artwork.

 In addition, some telephone answering may be required, depending on the size of the museum.
-Light office administration such as keeping track of museum attendance (with a clicker) and recording the data on a computer may be part of the job duties.
+Light office administration, such as keeping track of museum attendance with a clicker and recording the data on a computer may be additional responsibilities.

 Art Museum Attendant Salary

 The U.S. Bureau of Labor Statistics (BLS) includes art museum attendants under archivists, curators, and museum workers.
 Professionals in this industry earn the following salary: